ropnop/serverless_toolkit/README.md

 -ropnop

+### Now V2
+Since the initial release of this toolkit, Now V2 is now the default and V1 is no longer supported for new accounts.
+I have updated all the functions to support NowV2, but unfortunately `massdns`, `nmap_scan` and `webshell` no longer work with the new builders in NowV2.

 ## List of Functions
 Each function contains more information on how to install and use.
 The following functions are included: